lucifyer/login-system/README.md

-Basic Login System

-A Basic Login System built on only HTML and php with features like
+# A Complete Login System COTS

-#Forgot password
-#Change password
+### The Features Included

+- Log in
+- Register an account
+- Forgot Password
+- Change Password
+- Change Display Picture
-#Verification of account via email Address
+- Verification of email account

+The file *login.sql* contains the MySQL table exported in the .sql format.

-This uses PHPMailer-master repo to send mails.
+This uses **[PHPMailer-master]**(https://github.com/PHPMailer/PHPMailer) repo to send emails.

 This is a login system striped to the bare minimum so that you can either understand it from the basic or use it in your project with your style and validations.